ns5ub/LadiesAlmanackGloss/_chapters/preface.md

       <div class="card">
           <div class="card-body">
                 <h5 class="card-title">Key</h5>
-                <p class="card-text"> The character of Dame Evangeline Musset is based off of the real-world person of Natalie Clifford Barney. </p>
+                <p class="card-text"> The character of Dame Evangeline Musset is based on Natalie Clifford Barney.
+Barney was the owner of the Paris salon this book highlights.
+Barney inherited a large amount of wealth after the death of her father and around 50 years old at the time which the Ladies Almanack was written.
+Just as Musset, Barney was known to have acquired an astounding amount of female lovers and was quite open with her lesbianism. </p>
           </div>
       </div>
 </div>